GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

   hours.

 ### How to trigger
-Repeatedly fail doc auth (5 times).
+Repeatedly fail document auth (5 times).
 This can be done by using a suitable `.yml` file rather than an image file during image upload.